SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 He will give you a complete history of it as well as point out some of the most interesting characters buried here.

-The Columbarium in San Francisco is open to the public every day of the week.
+The Columbarium in San Francisco is open to the public during the following hours:

 They close at 3 pm on Christmas Eve and New Year's Eve.
 They are closed on Thanksgiving, Christmas, and New Year's Day.

-Address: You will find the Columbarium in San Francisco at 1 Loraine Court.
+The Columbarium in San Francisco stands at the end of a residential cul-de-sac in the Richmond District.
 It's easy to reach by bus or by car.

 By Bus: The easiest bus to take to get here from downtown SF is the 38 Geary.
 Take it to the stop on Geary at Commonwealth Street.
 From here, cross Geary Avenue and walk south on Stanyan Street one block.
 Take a right on Anza and walk one block to Loraine Court.
 While you can see the Columbarium from the bus stop, you can only enter Loraine Court via Anza.